 - Identify the dog and its owner

-Immediately identify the dog and its owner or the people who had custody of the dog when it attacked you.
-Obtain these names and addresses along with witness information.
-If the dog's owner cannot be identified, you may be forced to undergo a series of rabies shots, which are expensive (exceeds $3,000).
+Immediately identify the owner of the dog or the person who had custody of the dog when it attacked you.
+Obtain the names and addresses and request proof of rabies vaccination.
+If this information cannot be obtained, you may be forced to undergo a series of rabies shots, which are expensive (exceeds $3,000).

 - Seek medical care

 Depending upon the severity of the dog bite, contact first responders (9-1-1) for immediate medical attention or have someone drive you to emergency care.
 Always seek professional medical treatment after being bitten or attacked by a dog.
 The risk of infection from a dog bite is far too great to ignore.

 - File a dog bite report

 After you've been medically treated -- even if the injury was minor -- file a dog bite report with the proper city or county authorities.
 This legally documents your case and provides help to the next victim who may be bitten or attacked by the same dog.
 Without a paper trail, authorities cannot enforce effectively.

 - Gather more information